 Free Wrongful Death Case Evaluation

-If your loved one died from sepsis and you suspect that there was a delay in the diagnosis and treatment, please call our office at 866-740-3999 or 412-253-2092 for a free evaluation of your case by an experienced medical malpractice lawyer.
+If your loved one died from sepsis and you suspect that there was a delay in the diagnosis and treatment, please call our office at 866-740-3999 or 412-253-2092 or email us for a free evaluation of your case by an experienced medical malpractice lawyer.
 Attorney and Nurse Practitioner Veronica Richards and her team will evaluate the medical records and determine if the death of your loved one could have been prevented.
 We can investigate and get you the answers you deserve.